 File a petition in writing with the Division of Tax Appeals.
 Your petition must state which department actions you're protesting.

-After the hearing, an impartial administrative law judge (ALJ) will issue a determination that decides the dispute unless you or the department request Tax Appeals Tribunal review.
+After the hearing, an impartial administrative law judge (ALJ) will issue a determination that decides the dispute unless you or the department request further review by the Tax Appeals Tribunal.
 The Tribunal will review the record of hearing and any additional oral or written arguments.
 It then:

 - issues a decision affirming, reversing, or modifying the ALJ's determination; or